DigixGlobal/etc-redemption/README.md

 ### Additional End User Resources

-As development focus shifted from the carbonvote, process to the RTC, some additional end-user requirements were identified to enable DGD holders to perform the redemption on the ETC chain with ease.
+As development focus shifted a carbonvote process to the RTC, some additional end-user requirements were identified to enable DGD holders to perform the redemption on the ETC chain with ease.

 * Instructions for MEW / CLI / Mist
 * Public ETC RPC Node (compatible with MEW / Spectrum / web3-console)